The Question No Law Students Ask Me

 While I understand these questions, they are not the best questions for students trying to achieve their academic goals.
 And you can find the answers by searching around online anyway.

-I have answered these questions (and dozens more) in this newsletter, in my courses, on podcasts, and social media.
+I have answered these questions (and dozens more) in my newsletter, in my courses, on podcasts, and social media.
 I’m happily out here answering these questions daily.

 Reflecting on these common questions, I’ve come to an interesting realization: